Rates assistance during the pandemic

 How to apply

-Applicants must complete the online application or hard copy application form (PDF - 35kb) and provide proof of a JobSeeker payment in 2020-21.
+Applicants must complete the online application or hard copy application form (PDF - 35kb) and provide proof of a JobSeeker payment from 1 July 2020 to 30 June 2021.
 The form can also be obtained at any of Council’s Business Centres.
 The self-assessment application form will enable prospective applicants to determine their eligibility prior to lodgement.

 Only applicants who meet the eligibility criteria will be approved.
 Once an application has been approved, Council will apply the one-off credit on the rate account.